fishcus/KAP-manual/en/kyanalyzer/drill-down.en.md

 ## Drill-down and Roll-up

-In the project of *Learn_kylin*, the cube *kylin_sales_cube* contains the hierarchy as below.
+In the project of *learn_kylin*, the cube *kylin_sales_cube* contains the hierarchy as below.
 We will demonstrate how to perform the actions of drill-down and roll-up by taking the *kylin_sales_cube* as an example.

 ![Hierarchy](images/hierarchy_en.png)